akami/gfx_pacmania/lab1c/readme.txt

       @see app/js/shapes/shape.js
       @see app/js/controller/render-controller.js

-    - Pacman opens or closes its mouth per tick.
+    - Pacman opens or closes his mouth per tick.
 He also turns in one tick.
-This results in an animation that seems a little bit "jumpy". // TODO
+This results in an animation that seems a bit "jumpy" and not fluid.

  |---- graphical aspects ----|

  1) shear view:
-    I achieved a shear view by using an orthogonal projection (mat4.ortho()) and then constructing a shearing matrix that shears with respect to the x-axis by 10 degrees and applying it to the projection matrix.
+    I achieved a shear view by using an orthogonal projection (mat4.ortho()) and then constructing a shearing matrix that shears it by 10 degrees and applying it to the projection matrix.
     @see app/js/context/context.js

+ 2) shadow:
+    I used the approach as presented in the lectures and in the Angel book, namely the projection of the shadow onto a plane.
+To do this, I implemented a second render method after the rendering of a shape and defined the shadow projection matrix, as seen in the lectures for orthogonal projections, there.
+Additionally, I defined a shadow scalar uniform that is applied to the light components in the fragment shader.
+The scalar is 1 for rendering objects, and 0 for rendering shadows, in order to make the shadows black.
+I noticed funny behaviour, as the shadow is drawn right onto the plane at y = 0.
+It seemed like WebGL could not decide which, the plane or the shadow, is above.
+To mitigate that behaviour, I set the plane in the main function to be slightly beneath 0.
+    @see app/js/controller/render-controller.js
+    @see app/js/shader/phong-shader/shader-sources/phong-fragment-shader-source.js
+    @see app/js/main.js

   |---- gaming aspects ----|